mehulagg/gitlab/doc/user/application_security/index.md

 - [Vulnerability Pages](vulnerabilities/index.md)
 - [Dependency List](dependency_list/index.md)

 For more details about which findings or vulnerabilities you can view in each of those locations, select the respective link.
 Each page details the ways in which you can interact with the findings and vulnerabilities.
-As an example, in most cases findings will start out as “detected” status.
+As an example, in most cases findings start out as _detected_ status.
 You have the option to:

 - Change the status.
 - Create an issue.